lintool/twitter-tools/README.md

     etc/run.sh cc.twittertools.stream.GatherStatusStream

 The tool will download JSON statuses continuously until it is stopped.
 Statuses will be saved in the current working directory and compressed hourly.
+It is recommended that you run the crawler from a server that has good network connections.
+Crawling from EC2 is a good choice.

-**Notes**
+**Notes:**

 * For the official corpus to be used in the TREC 2013 microblog evaluation, crawling the public stream sample will commence on 2013/02/01 00:00:00 UTC and continue for the entire month of February and March, ending 2013/03/31 23:59:59 UTC.

 * Not all JSON messages returned by the API correspond to tweets.
 In particular, some messages correspond to deleted tweets.
 See the [Twitter Streaming API page](https://dev.twitter.com/docs/streaming-apis/messages#Status_deletion_notices_delete) for details.

 * The compressed file size of each hourly status block varies.
 In a 3-day sample from Jan 21-23, 2013, the average hourly block size was ~75MB.

 Fetching a status block
 -----------------------